Tacoma Washington

 Lights are turned on and off.

 From the outside, people have seen lights turn on and off by themselves, causing the guards to check to see if anyone is there.
-After every investigation, the living find that the rooms that had their lights on, are off by the time they enter the room.
+After every investigation, the living find that the rooms in question are dark by the time they enter.

 An Unknown Entity(ies)

-They ring the bells manually in the city hall at all hours of the night.
+They ring the bells in the city hall at all hours of the night.

-To catch the practical jokers, the manager spent the night in the building, but found that no one living was making the bells to ring, but left in the morning; convinced that an entity was haunting the place.
+To catch the practical jokers, the manager spent the night in the building, but found no one living was making the bells ring.
+He left in the morning, convinced that an entity was haunting the place.

 Residual Energy

-When alone in the hallways, some people have felt the rush of unseen people go past.
+When alone in the hallways, some people have felt the rush of unseen presences go past.

-Near the old council chambers, disembodied coughs, or someone nervously clearing his throat can be heard, perhaps a bit on edge before coming before the city council.
+Near the old council chambers, disembodied coughs, or someone nervously clearing their throat can be heard, perhaps a bit on edge before coming before the city council.

 STILL HAUNTED?